Apollo second-quarter earnings more than double on strong asset sales

 That resulted in distributable earnings per share of $1.14, ahead of a Refinitiv consensus estimate of 71 cents.

-Rivals Blackstone Group Inc (BX.N), Carlyle Group Inc (CG.O) and KKR & Co Inc (KKR.N) have also reported strong second-quarter results, as buoyant public markets and a rebound in economic growth allowed private equity firms to sell investments.
+Rivals Blackstone Group Inc, Carlyle Group Inc and KKR & Co Inc have also reported strong second-quarter results, as buoyant public markets and a rebound in economic growth allowed private equity firms to sell investments.

 Apollo said its private equity funds appreciated by 9.5% during the quarter, while its corporate credit and structured credit funds rose 2% and 4.5% respectively.
 By comparison, private equity funds managed by Blackstone, Carlyle and KKR grew 12%, 13.8% and 9% respectively.